-- 6.12 Doors can add to the character of the streetscene in much the same way.
-It is worth remembering that a little time and money spent on periodic maintenance and painting can allow a good quality historic hardwood door to remain serviceable for many years. - 6.13 It should also be remembered that traditional timber doors may hold 'door furniture' such as knockers, knobs, letterboxes and hinges which are still serviceable even when the door itself has been allowed to decay beyond salvaging.
+- 6.9 Doors can add to the character of the streetscene in much the same way.
+It is worth remembering that a little time and money spent on periodic maintenance and painting can allow a good quality historic hardwood door to remain serviceable for many years. - 6.10 It should also be remembered that traditional timber doors may hold 'door furniture' such as knockers, knobs, letterboxes and hinges which are still serviceable even when the door itself has been allowed to decay beyond salvaging.
 If a replacement timber door is sourced these older pieces of door furniture can be re-used on the new door.
-By their nature uPVC doors come with letterboxes, hinges and handles ready fitted, often moulded as part of the unit and the sensitive, and sustainable, re-use of historic features is not possible. - 6.14 Where a door is accompanied by a doorcase or other associated architectural features, such as fanlights, it is often the case that the door was designed as part of the unit and replacement by a door of different design will detract from the appearance and character of the building as a whole.
+By their nature uPVC doors come with letterboxes, hinges and handles ready fitted, often moulded as part of the unit and the sensitive, and sustainable, re-use of historic features is not possible. - 6.11 Where a door is accompanied by a doorcase or other associated architectural features it is often the case that the door was designed as part of the unit and replacement by a door of different design will detract from the appearance and character of the building as a whole.
 Even when not accompanied by doorcases the replacement of a well designed historic door with a standardised modern unit will be detrimental to the character of the building, and thus the wider streetscape.
-A few buildings along Pit Hill and The Village have such integrated door and doorcase features, and examples exist where fanlight detailing has been lost, diminishing the visual appeal of the entrance to the building.